JessMotta/JessMotta/README.md

 <img align="right" alt="Jess-hi" src="https://cdn.discordapp.com/attachments/872177629611057214/872178842909950022/avatar_gif_150.gif">
 </div>

-- 🔭 I’m currently working  with Web Development!
+- 🔭 I’m currently working as Software Engineer!
-- 🌱 I’m currently learning Dart and Flutter
+- 🌱 I’m currently learning TypeScript and Next.JS
 - 😄 Pronouns: she/hers
-- ⚡ Fun fact: I have 4 🐱🐱🐱🐱 from different cities and I'm a ballerina
+- ⚡ About me: I have 4 🐱🐱🐱🐱 from different cities and I'm a ballerina
+- 👯 I’m looking to collaborate on Open Source projects

 <!--- 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...